Named Scholarship Profiles

 “I named the Betty and Val Russell Scholarship for my parents to honor their support for me going to Mills.
 They found out about it when they got a letter from the College, and they called to let me know it was a great surprise and that the honor meant a lot to them.”

-Sylvia Kakassy ’11, a 27-year-old resumer and transfer student, received the Betty and Val Russell Scholarship in her junior year.
-An English major from Reseda, California, she learned about Mills from a classmate in a community college creative writing workshop.
-She chose to attend Mills because she feels the College takes creative writing—and, specifically, poetry—seriously.
+Sylvia Kakassy, a recent graduate who is both a resumer and transfer student, received the Betty and Val Russell Scholarship in her junior year.
+Sylvia obtained her English degree from Mills because she felt the College took creative writing—and, specifically, poetry—seriously.

-Sylvia appreciates the support of Mills faculty members.
-She explains, “I feel so embraced by the faculty at Mills.
-I'm growing as a poet and as a student with their support.
-Being at a women's college means you're bound to encounter somebody else you can identify with—and who can identify with you.
-It makes a big difference.”
+During her time at Mills, Sylvia appreciated the support of faculty members.
+She explained, “I felt so embraced by the faculty at Mills.
+I'm grew as a poet and as a student with their support.
+Being at a women's college meant you're bound to encounter somebody else you could identify with—and who could identify with you.
+It made a big difference.”

-Sylvia enjoys attending literary readings organized on campus and even hosted one in her home.
-“I went to every single reading in the Contemporary Writers Series last semester, and I plan to go to every one this semester.
-It's inspiring to hear about the experience of published writers in all types of genres.”
+As a student, Sylvia enjoyed attending literary readings organized on campus and even hosted one in her home.
+“I went to every single reading in the Contemporary Writers Series while I was at Mills.
+It was inspiring to hear about the experience of published writers in all types of genres.”

-On receiving the Betty and Val Russell Scholarship, Sylvia says, “I'm really excited to be at Mills right now when faculty are developing really innovative curricula, and to have an alumna help me afford this kind of academic environment is so special.
-I'm grateful for the support.”
+On receiving the Betty and Val Russell Scholarship, Sylvia said, “It was so spcieal to have an alumna help me afford the kind of academic environment Mills provfides.
+I was grateful for the support.”

-When Gloria Huerta ’11, who received the Reva Coon Scholarship, took a tour of Mills while in high school, she found it easy to imagine herself attending the College.
-“I walked in and felt like I belonged here,” she reports.
-Now an orientation leader, she helps incoming students adjust—and she's even donned the Mills Cyclone mascot costume to greet them for the past two years.
+When Gloria Huerta received the Reva Coon Scholarship before graduating, took a tour of Mills while in high school, she found it easy to imagine herself attending the College.
+“I walked in and felt like I belonged here,” she reported.

-Gloria, vice president of her class, grew up in Orosi, 20 minutes outside Fresno, California.
-“Where I come from, you're not really prepared for a four-year college,” she explains.
-But Mills' four-week Summer Academic Workshop (SAW), a program for first-generation college students, equipped her for the challenges ahead.
+Gloria, who grew up in Orosi, 20 minutes outside of Fresno, Califronia, served as vice president of her class.
+“Where I come from, you're not really prepared for a four-year college,” she explained.
+But Mills' four-week Summer Academic Workshop (SAW), a program for first-generation college students, equipped her for the academic journey.
 “SAW was really rigorous, and once regular classes started, I felt like the people I met in SAW were family.”

-A double major in ethnic studies and international relations, she hopes to work for the United Nations.
-Gloria is proud to attend a women's college and wishes she could have been part of the 1990 strike that led to Mills' recommitment to women's education.
+Gloria holds a degree in both ethnic studies and international relations, and she hopes to work for the United Nations.
+Gloria was proud to attend a women's college and wished she could have been part of the 1990 strike that led to Mills' recommitment to women's education.
 “I saw a video about the protests, and it made me want a shirt that says, ‘Better dead than coed.’
 And I found one!”

-She's grateful for the scholarships she's received at Mills.
-Gloria says, “I've taken out some loans, but compared to the value of a Mills education, it's nothing.
-As soon as I found out that the Reva Coon scholarship came directly from an alumna, I wanted to make sure Cris Russell knew I was grateful.”
+Gloria was grateful for the scholarships she's received at Mills.
+Gloria said, “I've taken out some loans, but compared to the value of a Mills education, it's nothing.
+When I found out that the Reva Coon scholarship came directly from an alumna, I made sure to convey my gratitude to Cris Russell.”

 Katie Sanborn ’83 made the gift that inaugurated Mills' Named Scholarship Program in 2006 to honor the memory of her grandmother, Ruby L. Harp, the first woman in her family to attend college and a great believer in the value of education.
 Another reason Katie provided the scholarship gift was because, she says, “Mills supported me financially when I needed it.”